What Is Employee Regularization?

 • They are better protected by local laws when it comes to termination.

-• They can now feel secure with their employment, and are more likely to have long-term careers with their current employers.
+• They can now feel secure with their employment and are more likely to have long-term careers with their current employers.

-Regularization at CoDev
+Employee Regularization at CoDev

-In order to provide sound feedback, it’s important to set realistic standards beforehand for the performance and/or output you would expect from your offshore team members within the probationary period.
+To provide sound feedback, it’s essential to set realistic standards beforehand for the performance and output you would expect from your offshore team members within the probationary period.
 You should also be clear on the length of the probationary period.
-Having a clear regularization schedule is a big selling point to new hires.
-While it is expected to last for 6 months, it can take shorter or longer depending on your requirements.

 Joan Nadene